US president visits Iraq days before key report and says “surge” working in al-Anbar

 “Such an attack was expected, but it will not deter us.”

-Two of Abu Risha’s bodyguards were also killed by the roadside bomb, Colonel Tareq Youssef, supervisor of Anbar police, said.
+Two of Abdul Sattar Abu Risha’s bodyguards were also killed by the roadside bomb, Colonel Tareq Youssef, supervisor of Anbar police, said.

 Police announced a state of emergency in Ramadi after the bombing and set up additional checkpoints throughout the city, Rashid said.

-General David Petraeus, the senior US commander in Iraq, repeatedly pointed to successes in tackling al-Qaeda in al-Anbar province during his testimony before the US congress.
+General David Petraeus, the senior US commander in Iraq, repeatedly pointed to successes in tackling a-Qaeda in Anbar during his testimony before the US congress.

-Omar Abdul Satar from the Islamic Party of Iraq told Al Jazeera Abu Rishar had become a national symbol of the “national war against al-Qaeda”.
+Omar Abdul Sattar from the Islamic Party of Iraq told Al Jazeera that Abdul Sattar Abu Rishar had become a national symbol of the “national war against al-Qaeda”.

-During a 15-minute address to the nation on Thursday evening (0100 GMT on Friday), Bush is expected to announce that he may pull some 30,000 US troops out of Iraq by mid-2008 effectively ending the so-called “surge”.
+Bush mentioned the killing in a speech on Thursday in which he announced that he may pull some 30,000 US troops out of Iraq by mid-2008 effectively ending the so-called surge.

-Within hours of Abu Risha’s death, some militant websites posted messages praising Abu Risha’s killing, the Associated Press news agency reported.
+Within hours of Abdul Sattar Abu Risha’s death, some Islamist websites posted messages praising his killing, the Associated Press news agency reported.